Salem-yoseph/win32-audio-recorder/README.md

 🔧 Technical Overview

-The program uses the WaveIn API inside WinMM to capture live microphone input.
+The program uses the WinMM WaveIn API for capturing microphone audio.

 Audio Format